Watch out for fake dealer sites

 Investigate

-• Google the seller by name and keep an eye out for any reports of recent scams in your search results.
+• Research the seller by name and verify who owns the company website or when it was created.
+Keep an eye out for any reports of recent scams in your search results.

 • Reference the Better Business Bureau to verify it is a recognized business entity and that the company hasn’t been compromised.